pdxrust/rust-wasm-workshop/README.md

 }
 ```

-Make sure that these tests pass when you run `cargo test` before continuing!
+Make sure that these tests pass when you run `cargo +nightly test` before
+continuing!

 ### Rendering Each New Generation Inside `requestAnimationFrame`